AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 overflow (see Ada 2012 RM 4.5). |SPARK| assumes that an implementation does not take advantage of this permission; in particular, a proof of the absence of intermediate overflow in this situation may depend on this assumption.

+A |SPARK| tool is permitted to provide a warning where operators may be re-associated by a compiler.

 [The GNAT Ada 2012 compiler does not take advantage of this permission.
 The GNAT compiler also provides an option for rejecting constructs to